sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 **Explaination of the command**

-In this Kubernetes manifest, the port field in the port section specifies the port number that the Service will listen on within the Kubernetes cluster.
-So, any request going to the service should be targeted to port 90.
+In this Kubernetes manifest, the port field in the port section specifies the port number that will be opened in the service.
+You could configure a service to listen on multiple ports (80, 400) etc and forward the request to different endpoints in the pod (80->80, 400->100) etc. This is useful if you have 2 applications in the pod listening to 2 different ports (80, 100).

 The targetPort field specifies the port number on which the Pods targeted by this Service are listening.
 In this case, the Pods should be listening on port 80.